Reseach Library Logo at DCPJLA

 Mental Health & Substance Abuse

-The articles in this section are selected and clinically reviewed by Joseph W. LaFleur Jr., LICSW, MBA, C-PATP, Clinical Director of District Counseling and Psychotherapy at Joseph LaFleur and Associates.
+The articles in this library are selected and clinically reviewed by Joseph W. LaFleur Jr., LICSW, MBA, C-PATP, Clinical Director of District Counseling and Psychotherapy at Joseph LaFleur and Associates.
 Joseph brings over 25 years of clinical experience in psychotherapy, trauma, LGBTQ+ affirming care, psychedelic integration, somatic therapy, and substance abuse treatment.

 Articles cover the full range of mental health and substance abuse topics treated at the practice, including anxiety, depression, trauma and PTSD, LGBTQ+ mental health, psychedelic integration, somatic therapy, young adult counseling, relationship counseling, and co-occurring substance use disorders.

-This article is part of District Counseling's commitment to evidence-based, clinician-verified content.
-Abstract reproduced for scholarly commentary and clinical education.
-Full text available at source links in article ledgers No visitor data is collected on this page. · Privacy-First Visibility Architecture — Patent Pending.
+This library is part of District Counseling's commitment to evidence-based, clinician-verified content.
+Abstracts are reproduced for scholarly commentary and clinical education; full texts are available at source links in each article's Living Clinical Ledger.
+No visitor data is collected on this page. · Privacy-First Architecture™ — Patent Pending.

 Questions about this research?